-Talk of South Australia's 10 Gigabit City dominated talk at the recent ACS SA Leaders Lunch Panel.
+Talk of South Australia's 10 Gigabit City dominated the recent ACS SA Leaders Lunch Panel.

 The event saw Adelaide City Council’s Chief Information Officer, Peter Auhl, discuss the 10 Gigabit City network, ahead of the panel discussing the benefits of it to the South Australian economy.